What is AIOps? Use cases, benefits, and getting started

 Enhancing the efficiency of ITOps, NOC, and SRE teams depends on gathering data from various monitoring tools.
 Alone, monitoring tools often produce overwhelming and unclear alerts.
 AIOps platforms enhance observability and monitoring tools by filtering out the noise, deduplicating, and normalizing the data they produce.
 AIOps further enhances the data’s value with operational context, often missing from the original alerts.

-By consolidating the refined data into a single actionable alert, AIOps eliminates the need to juggle multiple monitoring systems, saving time and reducing tool redundancy.
-With the ability to track planned and unplanned system changes from sources including Continuous Integration/Continuous Delivery (CI/CD) and change management tools, AIOps helps identify changes that might cause IT disruptions.
+By combining refined data into a single alert, AIOps eliminates the need for multiple monitoring systems.
+This saves time and reduces tool overlap.
+AIOps can track both planned and unplanned system changes.
+It utilizes data from tools such as Continuous Integration/Continuous Delivery (CI/CD) and change management.
+These predictive analytics help find changes that could lead to IT disruptions.

 AIOps enhances CMDBs with topology data

-Complex connections between nodes, servers, network devices, and applications make it challenging for ITOps, NOC, and SRE teams to distinguish between related events and identify root cause from symptoms alone.
+The complex links between nodes, servers, network devices, and applications make it hard for ITOps, NOC, and SRE teams.
+They struggle to distinguish related events and identify the root cause from symptoms alone.

-AIOps platforms ingest topology data from diverse sources, including CMDBs, application performance monitoring (APM) maps, and virtualization tools.
+AIOps platforms ingest topology data from various sources, including CMDBs, application performance monitoring (APM) tools, and virtualization platforms.
 Given that CMDBs are often out-of-date, it’s crucial for AIOps to access a broad range of data sources.

 Once integrated, AIOps creates a detailed, up-to-date topology model.
 This proactive updating is vital to maintain accuracy.
-An outdated model can hinder timely incident detection.
-For example, a lapse in recognizing a system configuration change can escalate from a minor issue into a significant service disruption.
-Imagine if you managed a hospitality organization and your booking system became inoperative during peak demand.
+An outdated model can hinder the timely detection of incidents.
+For example, failing to notice a change in system configuration can turn a small problem into a significant service disruption.
+Imagine managing a hospitality organization and your booking system becomes inoperative during peak demand.
 Now imagine the significant setbacks, customer dissatisfaction, and potential revenue loss.

 AIOps can correlate alerts from across the IT infrastructure

 Event correlation becomes pivotal once you’ve gathered, cleaned, and aggregated ITOps data.
-A central element of AIOps platforms, event correlation uses AI and machine learning to analyze data and identify connections between alerts.
+A key part of the best AIOps platforms is event correlation.
+It uses AI and machine learning to analyze data.
+This helps find connections between alerts.

 The modern IT stack creates overwhelming alert noise.
 The average enterprise uses more than 20 observability and monitoring data sources.
 When incidents occur, ITOps teams must manually comb through massive amounts of alerts.
-Many of these alerts are low-quality and unactionable because they lack the necessary context for operators to understand what’s happening, why, and how to respond.
+Many of these alerts are of low quality and difficult to act on.
+They do not provide operators with the necessary background.
+This makes it hard for them to understand what is happening.
+They also struggle to see why it matters and how to respond.
+You can find more information here.

-AIOps can ingest alerts and events from multiple monitoring tools or sources, including infrastructure, network, application, and cloud-native monitoring and observability tools for cross-domain analysis.
-These platforms must also be able to correlate, group, and reduce duplicate alerts from monitoring tools, reducing time-consuming and unnecessary manual work.
+AIOps can ingest alerts and events from various monitoring tools.
+These tools include those for infrastructure, network, applications, and cloud monitoring.
+This enables analysis across various areas.
+These automated IT operations platforms should also group and reduce duplicate alerts from monitoring tools.
+This will reduce time-consuming manual work.

-Alert correlation is key to reducing the overwhelming number of alerts that modern enterprise applications and infrastructure create so that operators can focus on what matters the most.
+Alert correlation is crucial for mitigating the overwhelming number of alerts generated by modern enterprise applications.
+This helps operators focus on what matters most.
 The BigPanda Event Enrichment Engine ingests alerts from multiple data sources, consolidating siloed observability, change, and topology data into a unified view.
-AI-powered event correlation deduplicates, filters, normalizes, and processes these alerts to eliminate unnecessary noise and provide IT operations teams with a complete picture of your IT environment.
+AI-powered event correlation removes duplicates, filters, normalizes, and processes alerts.
+This helps reduce noise and gives IT operations teams a clear view of your IT environment.

 Reducing alert noise is a critical capability of AIOps solutions and plays a massive role in efficient incident response.
-BigPanda customers often reduce alert noise by 80% within eight weeks of implementation, frequently exceeding 90% or more over time.
+BigPanda customers often cut alert noise by 80% within eight weeks.
+Many see a reduction of 90% or more over time.
 Gamma, a leading European supplier of communication services, adopted BigPanda and reduced alert noise by 93%.

 “Within two weeks, we had a substantial reduction in alerts — and better alerts.
 An instant bang for the buck.”
 Dan Bartram, Head of Automation and Monitoring, Gamma

 Advanced AIOps platforms further refine event correlation with business context.
-For example, AIOps might tag one of several incidents as business-critical if it impacts a significant customer base or an essential service like payment processing.
+For example, AIOps might label an incident as business-critical.
+This occurs when it affects a significant number of customers or a critical service, such as payment processing.
+Helping ensure a positive customer experience.

 Detect, triage, and assess the root cause of incidents in real time